CLP Holdings Limited – Annual report – 31 December 2018

 The Group has no significant concentrations of credit risk with respect to the trade receivables in Hong Kong and Australia as their customer bases are widely dispersed in different sectors and industries.
 The Group has established credit policies for customers in each of its retail businesses.

 In Hong Kong, customers are allowed to settle their electricity bills within two weeks after issue.
 To limit the credit risk exposure, customers’ receivable balances are generally secured by cash deposits or bank guarantees from customers for an amount not exceeding the highest expected charge for 60 days of consumption.
-At 31 December 2017, such cash deposits amounted to HK$5,218 million (2016: HK$4,998 million) and the bank guarantees stood at HK$798 million (2016: HK$818 million).
+At 31 December 2018, such cash deposits amounted to HK$5,474 million (2017: HK$5,218 million) and the bank guarantees stood at HK$796 million (2017: HK$798 million).
 For all the deposits held, customers are paid a floating market interest rate equivalent to the HSBC bank savings rate.
 The customers’ deposits are treated on the statement of financial position as current liabilities on the basis that they are repayable on demand.

 In Australia, customers are allowed to settle their electricity bills in no more than 45 days after issue.
-EnergyAustralia has policies in place to ensure that sales of products and services are made to major retail customers of an appropriate credit quality and collectability is reviewed on an ongoing basis.
+EnergyAustralia has policies in place to ensure that sales of products and services are made to most retail customers (including residential and commercial customers) of an appropriate credit quality and collectability is reviewed on an ongoing basis.

-Trade receivables arising from sales of electricity to the offtakers in India and Mainland China are due for settlement within 15 to 60 days and 30 to 90 days after bills issue respectively.
+Trade receivables arising from sales of electricity to the offtakers in Mainland China and India are due for settlement within 30 to 90 days and 15 to 60 days after bills issue respectively.
 The offtakers of these regions are mainly state-owned enterprises.
 Management has closely monitored the credit qualities and the collectability of these trade receivables and consider that the expected credit risks of them are close to zero.

 Expected credit losses